Football hooliganism in the United Kingdom: 2000s

 In the 2000s English football hooligans often adopted clothing styles associated with the casual subculture, such as items made by Shark and Burberry and Stone Island.
 Prada and Burberry withdrew some garments over fears that their brands were becoming linked with hooliganism.
 English hooligans began using Internet forums, mobile phones and text messages to set up fights or provoke rival gangs into brawls.
 Fight participants sometimes posted live commentaries on the Internet.

 Football violence in British stadiums declined after the introduction of the 1989 Football Spectators Act, and in the 2000s much of the trouble occurred away from stadiums or abroad at major international tournaments.
 The England team was threatened with expulsion from Euro 2000 because of the poor behaviour of fans.
+The Football (Disorder) Act 2000 was subsequently passed by Parliament to give new powers to the police, including the ability to withhold passports from fans suspected of potential hooliganism before an international fixture.

+In 2000, the BBC released a “hooligan league”.
+Wolverhampton Wanderers topped the league with Leicester City, Manchester City, Wigan Athletic, Cardiff City and Stoke City making up the other top spots.

 In March 2002, the Seaburn Casuals (a Sunderland A.F.C. firm) fought with hooligans from the Newcastle Gremlins in a pre-arranged clash near the North Shields Ferry terminal, in what was described as "some of the worst football related fighting ever witnessed in the United Kingdom".
 The leaders of the Gremlins and Casuals were both jailed for four years for conspiracy, with 28 others jailed for various terms, based on evidence gained after police examined the messages sent by mobile phone between the gang members on the day.
 By the end of the 2002–03 season, Sunderland topped the football arrests table with 154.

 The English reputation improved as a result of good behaviour at the 2002 FIFA World Cup and the 2004 UEFA European Football Championship, despite reports of the arrest of 33 England supporters in the latter tournament.

 At the 2006 FIFA World Cup in Germany there were limited incidences of violence.
 Over 200 preventative arrests were made in Stuttgart, although only three people were charged with criminal offences.
 Another 400 were taken into preventative custody.
 Police believe that on average each rioter drank or threw 17 L of beer on that day.